 Today, I'm sharing more pictures from our visit.
 I hope you enjoy them.

-Salt Lake Temple through the trees.
+A photo of the Salt Lake Temple through the trees.

 Lovely luminaries.